San Remo Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Discover more of San Remo's surrounding areas for diverse experiences.

 Tucked away within the intricate alleys of La Pigna, these charming, small gardens present a quiet respite from exploring the old town.
-They feature benches for relaxation and lovely, unexpected views over parts of the city.
+They showcase benches for relaxation and lovely, unexpected views over parts of the city.

 San Remo features several beaches along it's shoreline, ranging from fine sand to small pebbles.
 The water is generally spotless and clear.